Queen of the Clouds: Sweden

 In Lo's native Sweden, Queen of the Clouds debuted at number six on the Sverigetopplistan charts, remaining in the top 100 for 79 weeks.
 The album was also certified Platinum by Grammofon Leverantörernas Förening (GLF) for equivalent sales of 40,000 units in the country.
 By the end of 2014, the album was positioned at number 72 on the Sverigetopplistan chart.
 By the end of 2015, the album was positioned at number 13 on the chart, and by the end of 2016, it was positioned at number 90.
-Currently, Sverigetopplistan reports that Queen of the Clouds is the 58th most successful album of all time in Sweden.

 Other countries

-In the United States, the album entered the Billboard 200 at number 14 with first-week sales of 19,000 copies, and would eventually be certifed Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units.
+In the United States, the album entered the Billboard 200 at number 14 with first-week sales of 19,000 copies, and would eventually be certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units.
 By the end of 2015, the album was positioned at number 49 on the Billboard 200.
 As of August 2016, it had sold 190,000 copies in the US.
 The album debuted at number 17 on the UK Albums Chart, selling 4,722 copies in its first week.
 The album also peaked within the top 50 in Australia, Finland, New Zealand and Norway.